DevExpress/testcafe-studio-docs/documentation/user-interface/test-editor.md

 ---
 # Test Editor

 The **Test** editor allows you to view and modify existing tests, and create new tests.
-The editor opens when you double-click the test in the [Explorer](explorer-panel.md) panel or click it in the [Fixture](fixture-editor.md) editor.
+The editor opens when you double-click the test's item in the [Explorer](explorer-panel.md) panel or click the test's row in the [Fixture](fixture-editor.md) editor.
 If you [create an empty test](../working-with-testcafe-studio/recording-tests/README.md#creating-tests) or start [recording a new test](../working-with-testcafe-studio/recording-tests/README.md#starting-and-stopping-recording), TestCafe Studio automatically opens the test in the editor.

 The **Test** editor consists of the following parts: